danielaparker/jsoncons/doc/md/Classes/json_filter.md

     operator json_output_handler&()
 Adapts a `json_filter` to a `json_output_handler`

-    json_input_handler& input_handler()
+    json_input_handler& downstream_handler()
-Returns a reference to the JSON input handler that will receive output json events.
+Returns a reference to the JSON handler that sends json events to downstream handlers.